Evolve

 israel, jewish, judaism, reconstructing judaism, reconstructionist

 Halakhah is for Orthodox Jews.
 It means Jewish law: what you can and can’t do.
 Right?
-Not according to Laynie Soloman a passionate teacher of Jewish text and thought at SVARA: A Traditionally Radical Yehshiva.
+Not according to Laynie Soloman a passionate teacher of Jewish text and thought at SVARA: A Traditionally Radical Yeshiva.
 Soloman says that Halakhah isn’t law, per se, since law – especially when it comes to queer and trans folks – can serve as an instrument of oppression.
 Rather, Soloman speaks of Halakhah as “Jewish practice and its surrounding discourse,” i.e. what Jews do.

 • Episode 46: Chat GPT, Artificial Intelligence and Jewish Ethical Wisdom